 - Vacation photos (in color or black and white).
 I use Lightroom to edit my photos but there are plenty of free online editing tools, as well, if you want to alter the look or make them black & white.

 - Family photos (I love oversized ones in black and white of individual people – so cute with kid’s photos)

 - A variety of botanical prints

 - Free online printables (just Google search “Free XYZ Printables” for whatever type of art your looking for)

-- This Etsy shop has some great aerial beach photography and other landscape images that are printable on demand for very little cost!
+- Aerial beach photography and other beachy landscape images that are printable on demand for very little cost can be found here!